- Computational Social Science

 - Technology and Equity

 The position is available for a Summer 2019 start.
-We will begin to review applications on February 25.
+Application review will begin on April 26, and continue until the position is filled.

 Diversity and inclusion are a part of Cornell University’s heritage.
 We are a recognized employer and educator valuing AA/EEO, Protected Veterans, and Individuals with Disabilities.